SNAP Benefits in Montana: How to Apply and Qualify

 SNAP Employment & Training (SNAP E&T)

-This program helps you gain skills and find work to become self-sufficient.
-It is available in select counties, prioritizing able-bodied adults without dependents but open to others.
+This employment program helps SNAP recipients gain skills and find jobs to achieve financial independence.
+It is available in select counties, prioritizing Able-Bodied Adults Without Dependents (ABAWDs).

-To enroll, call the Public Assistance Helpline at 1-888-706-1535 or ask your caseworker for a referral.
-You will then work with an E&T provider for assessments and classes.
+To enroll, call the Public Assistance Helpline at 1-888-706-1535 or ask your OPA caseworker for a referral.
+You can find more program information online.

-This program matches your SNAP dollars when you buy produce at participating locations.
-You can get up to a $20–$30 match per visit, stretching your food budget.
+This nutrition incentive matches your SNAP dollars when you buy fruits and vegetables at participating locations.
+It stretches your food budget while supporting local growers.

 Frequently Asked Questions